These questions relate to Australian Antarctic Science Program application rounds.

 You can use html tags to format your application.
 Examples include bold, italics, bullet and numbered lists.

 When will I know the outcome of my application?

 What happened to the Antarctic Science Advisory Committee (ASAC)?

 As part of its Smaller Government Reforms, the Australian Government formally abolished the ASAC on 31 October 2014.
 ASAC, through the Australian Antarctic Division, assisted the Minister in the development of the science strategy, and the evaluation of science quality, and provided advice on the infrastructure and capability required to support the science program, and alignment with national and international science programs.

 What happened to the Antarctic Research Assessment Committee (ARAC)?

 As part of its Smaller Government Reforms the Australian Government recommended the functions of the ARAC be absorbed into the Department of the Environment, through the Australian Antarctic Division.
-The Committee was responsible for the assessment and ranking of all research applications (including grant requests), and assessing annual and final reports for Australia’s Antarctic science programme.
+The Committee was responsible for the assessment and ranking of all research applications (including grant requests), and assessing annual and final reports for Australia’s Antarctic science program.